aarongitlin/agv2/source/writings/becoming-a-data-aware-designer-part-i.markdown

 ---
 layout: "writing_layout"
-title: "Becoming a Data-Aware Designer - Part 1"
+title: "Becoming a Data Aware Designer - Part 1"
 date: 2018-05-30
 published: true
-intro: "At Paperless Post I had the chance to work with a team dedicate to improving our site through testing and data collection.
+intro: "At Paperless Post I had the chance to work with a team dedicated to improving our site through testing and data collection.
 I learned to become a data-aware designer during that time, and believe any designer can do so as well."
 tags: ab-testing, data-design
 date_formatted: "September 2018"
 hero_image: "https://media1.tenor.com/images/f2f79ab9b8d8ce96116a82be6bf6ba8b/tenor.gif?itemid=6237717"

 ---

 While I had used analytics conducted A/B tests in the past, the vast majority of my experience collecting and working with data was qualitative, not quantitative.
 Like many designers, my primary methods of information collection were heuristic analyses, interviews, and usability tests.
 Thanks to my work on a newly formed team at Paperless and its incredibly smart members, I have expanded my repertoire and become more fluent in using data as a key part of my design process.
-The book, [Designing with Data by Rochelle King](https://www.amazon.com/Designing-Data-Improving-Experience-Testing/dp/1449334830) also helped give me the language and structure to discuss this topic.
-I'll be borrowing and crediting them throughout this article.
+I also owe this book and its authors, [Designing with Data by Rochelle King, Elizabeth Churchill and Caitlin Tan](https://www.amazon.com/Designing-Data-Improving-Experience-Testing/dp/1449334830) credit for giving me a foundation in this topic's practice and terminology.
+I'll be borrowing and referencing it throughout this article.

 At first I was skeptical of the process that our data and marketing departments outlined: endless A/B tests on relatively small tweaks seemed liked the most boring and ineffective way to improve our users' experience.
 Thanks to King's book I was eventually able to understand and articulate my concern with *data-driven* design, and contrast it with *data-informed* and *data-aware* design.